 MO: 314-241-0422 IL: 618-394-1144 or Email Us

-Which brings us to the other side of St. Louis City, the upper-scale exclusive neighborhoods featuring early-20th and late-19th-century handcrafted, three-story homes and clusters of stone-pillar mansions lining picturesque streets in semi-private neighborhoods.
+Which brings us to the other side of St. Louis City, the upper-scale exclusive neighborhoods featuring early-20th and late-19th-century handcrafted, three-story homes and clusters of stone-pillared mansions lining picturesque streets in semi-private neighborhoods.
 The Forest Park area and Central West End are prime examples, along with Lafayette Square, Wydown-Skinker, Benton Place, among others.

 Did you Know?
 20% of St. Louis City residents live below the poverty level.
 Down from 27% between 2010-2014.

-Neighborhood Crime Ranking Methodology
+St. Louis Neighborhood Crime Ranking Methodology

 It is important to note that all crime numbers listed below for St. Louis Neighborhoods are official St. Louis Metropolitan Police Department crime statistics.
-It is also important to note that our ranking method was NOT based on neighborhood crime rates, but on crime volume, the actual number of individual crimes recorded by the St. Louis Metropolitan Police Department for 2022.
+It is also important to note that our ranking method was NOT based on neighborhood crime rates, but on crime volume, the actual number of individual crime incidents recorded by the St. Louis Metropolitan Police Department for 2022.

 But to satisfy those who prefer rates, we have included two primary crime rate statistics for each St. Louis City neighborhood—murders and total crimes (personal and property combined).
 These rates are based on per a capita population scale of 100,000.

 For instance, Old North St. Louis recorded 1 murder in 2022, and 514 total crimes (violent and property).
-Measured against its relatively small population of 1,488, Old North St. Louis posted a total crime rate of 34.54 (murder rate, 67.20).
+Measured against its relatively small population of 1,488, Old North St. Louis posted a total crime rate of 345.43 (murder rate, 0.67), using a 1,000 per capita calculation, not 100,000.
+This will be explained further below.

-Add to the equation that both these neighborhoods are almost identical in geographical size: Kingsway East o.49 square miles, Old North St. Louis 0.39 square miles.
+Add to the equation that both these neighborhoods are almost identical in geographical size: Kingsway East is o.49 square miles, Old North St. Louis 0.39 square miles.
 Only one-tenth of a square mile difference.

 You can see how crime rates can be manipulated and reported to one’s disadvantage or one’s advantage.
-By total crime rate alone, both neighborhoods appear to be equal in overall safety, but considering Kingsway East had 12 murders and Old North St. Louis 1, which neighborhood would you rather walk?
-Which St. Louis neighborhood would you avoid?
+Rates can be fuzzy and fudged in either direction.
+If you only look at Kingsway East’s total crime rate, you might think it is a safer neighborhood to live in.
+But considering 12 murders were reported in the Kingsway East neighborhood and only 1 in the Old North St. Louis neighborhood, which neighborhood would you rather live in and which would you avoid?

-Other Factors Affecting Crime Rates
+Other Factors Negatively Affecting St. Louis Neighborhood Crime Rates

 Many Crimes Go Unreported

 Lastly, it is critical to note that according to Statisica.com, it is estimated that only 45.6% of ALL violent crimes were reported to police in the U.S. in 2021.
 It is also estimated that only 21.5% of ALL sexual assaults were reported.
-An important and unfortunate distinction because sexual assaults on women still carry the same humiliating personal stigma they have for generations, which means that woman are reluctant to put their names in the public record.
+An important and unfortunate distinction because sexual assaults on women still carry the same humiliating personal stigma they have for generations, which means that woman are still very reluctant to put their names in the public record.

 Top Ten Most Dangerous St. Louis Neighborhoods